The Independent Voice for Conservative Values

 The Scars of Slavery - America's Original Sin

 The Crippling Legacy of Slavery and How America's Original Sin

-How America’s Original Sin of Slavery Still Affects Us Today
+Still Affects Us Today

-It is true that indentured servitude was commonplace in the 17th and 18th centuries.
-Frequently that was how poor European immigrants were able to pay for their way over here, by selling themselves into servitude for a certain period of time.
-But it was their decision to do so, and their servitude was for a definite, and limited period of time, usually for 3 to 10 years.
-They were not plucked from their homelands, and away from their families, and forced against their will to go where they would not!
-They were not loaded into the hulls of slave boats to make the journey to the New World in wretched conditions that killed many of them!
-And once they arrived here, the real slavery that awaited them was much worse than any involuntary servitude that man has ever invented!
+It is true that indentured servitude was a common practice in the 17th and 18th centuries.
+Frequently that was how poor European immigrants arranged for their passage to the New World... by selling themselves into servitude for a certain period of time, but it was a lot of their own choosing and not someone else's.
+Furthermore their servitude was only for a limited period of time.
+It was usually for 3 to 10 years.
+They were not plucked up from their homeland and carried away from their family against their will and then forced to go where they did not want to.
+They were not loaded into the hulls of ships like livestock and forced to make this unwanted journey to a new land in wretched conditions, so wretched in fact that many of them died along the way.
+Once they got here the slavery that awaited them on the plantations for several generations for themselves and their children and their children's children was far worse than any involuntary servitude that European immigrants ever arranged.

 A journalist has no better friend than the truth." - Scott Rohter